millierni/archlinux-zfs/README.md

   ```
   boot
   ```
-- if reboot into rootfs
+- If reboot into rootfs
   ```
   zpool import rpool -R /new_root
   exit
   ```
-- after reboot, login as *root*
+- After reboot, login as *root*
   - Import all the pools that are not listed with `zpool -list`
   ```
   zpool import -d /dev/disk/by-id -f bpool